zarify/piico_pxt/README.md

 This extension provides block-based programming support for the Core Electronics PiicoDev sensor ecosystem on the BBC micro:bit V2.

+This is an unofficial implementation.
+I really like the PiicoDev kit and I wanted my daughter to be able to use MakeCode to start exploring electronics with the micro:bit.
+Hopefully it's useful to others too.

 ## Installation

 1. Open your micro:bit project in [MakeCode](https://makecode.microbit.org)